Doris Ota Saito

 An illustration created by Saito during her time in Heart Mountain Relocation Center.

-Doris Ota Saito (1923-2008) is a Japanese American artist.
+Doris Ota Saito (1923 – 2008) was a Japanese American artist.
 From 1942 to 1946, Saito created fashion illustrations featured in the Doris & Carl Saito Collection during her time spent at Heart Mountain Relocation Center.
 Her works show different styles of dress such as sportswear and formal attire in a multitude of mediums including chalk, paint, and pen.

 After World War II, Ota married Carl Saito and resided in Arvada, Colorado until her death on November 17, 2008.